NAZIMUDHEEN267/ZoomClone/plan.md

 # plan of zoom

-- initialize Nodejs Project
+- initialize Nodejs Project // Done
-- initialize first view
+- initialize first view  // Done
 - Create a Room Id
 - Add the ability to view our own video
 - Add ability to allow Others to stream their video
 - Add styling